 Mr. Troderman has over 25 years of financial management and consulting experience culminating in his current position as CFO of X-Chem, Inc. Prior to joining X-Chem, he spent nearly 15 years as a Principal at two regional consulting firms where he served as Interim CFO for a broad client base, including many Life Science Companies.
 Mr. Troderman began his career and became a Certified Public Accountant after gaining valuable experience at both BDO and KPMG.
 He holds an Master’s in Business Administration from Babson College and a B.B.A. in Accounting from the University of Massachusetts at Amherst.
 He also serves as a Neutral Arbitrator for FINRA and as Co-Chair for the Educational Sub-Committee of TMA-New England.

-Ying Zhang, Ph.D. – Director of Chemistry, Discovery Chemistry
+Ying Zhang, Ph.D. – Sr. Director, Discovery Chemistry

 Dr. Zhang joined X-Chem in December 2010, and serves as Senior Director of Discovery Chemistry.
 Prior to X-Chem, she was Principal Scientist in Lead Discovery at Merck Research Laboratories (formerly SPRI-Cambridge, Schering Plough), where she managed the design and synthesis of library compounds for the Automated Ligand Identification System (ALIS), and participated in numerous Lead Discovery programs.
 Before joining SPRI, Dr. Zhang was Senior Investigator II at ArQule, managing the Compound File Enrichment program for the Pfizer-ArQule collaboration.
 Dr.Zhang received her B.S. in Chemistry from Fudan University, Shanghai, China, and her Ph.D. in Organic Chemistry from George Washington University.
 She received post-doctoral training in Medicinal Chemistry at the National Institutes of Health.